The polynomially convex embedding dimension of real manifolds of dimension $\leq 11$

 \section{Abstract}

 We show that any compact smooth real $n$-dimensional manifold $M$ with $n\leq 11$ can be smoothly embedded into $\C^{n+1}$ as a polynomially convex set.
-In general, there is no such embedding into $\C^n$.
+The result is optimal, as there is no such embedding into $\C^n$.
 This solves a problem by Izzo and Stout for $n\leq 11$.
 Additionally, we show that the image $\widetilde{M}$ of $M$ in $\C^{n+1}$ is stratified totally real.
 As a consequence, by a result in \cite{SW}, each continuous complex-valued functions on $\widetilde{M}$ is the uniform limit on $\widetilde{M}$ of holomorphic polynomials in $\C^{n+1}$.
 Our proof is based on the jet transversality theorem and a recent slight improvement of a perturbation result by the first and the third author.